-VHS Revival explores the dispute and distrust behind Ridley Scott’s neo noir vision of disassociation.
+VHS Revival explores the dispute and distrust behind Ridley Scott’s neo-noir spectacular.

 Blade Runner may lack the relentless action or celestial extravagance of cinema’s best-loved sci-fi hits, but what it has in abundance is beauty.

 There are many versions of the director’s 1982 classic, but for me, the aptly titled ‘Final Cut’ is the most definitive, offering a much bleaker and authentic vision, and from the very first rumblings of Vangelis‘s awe-inducing Main Titles you know that what you are experiencing is something quite monumental.
 Ridley Scott‘s strangely sympathetic opus is a truly seminal work that would mould and shape dystopian cinema for decades to come, not just in regards to imagery, but by establishing the film noir tone that has become intrinsic to the sub-genre.
 From the blazing metropolis to the pyramid empires which reign supreme, the movie has left an indelible mark on the collective imagination, and still continues to do so.